High-performance core · v1.1

 Mechanical switch sounds on every keystroke.
 Butter Fingers, The Villain, Unreasonably Satisfying.
 Lightning fast. $7 forever.

-Download for Mac — Free Trial $7 to own forever →
+Download for Mac $7 to own forever.
+Your coworkers will love/hate you. →

 Click any key to hear it